formester/formester-site/content/blog/web-forms-how-and-where-to-use-them-for-your-business.md

 They are a paper-free and economic solution for gathering, storing and analysing user/client data making them sustainable both for the economy & the ecology.
 (Well, kind of a threat to Dunder-Mifflin!)

 Since it’s all web based, tracking and accessing any updates and changes becomes real-time and synchronized.
-Not only does **capturing information become easy**, but so does validating, authenticating and integrating it with the crucial business systems.
+Not only does capturing information become easy, but so does validating, authenticating and integrating it with the crucial business systems.
 The business processes, in general become streamlined and lead to improved & accelerated customer service & satisfaction, feasible operational costs and reduced cycle times, mutually benefiting the business and its client.

 ![Real-Time & Synchronized Updation](https://lh4.googleusercontent.com/ls8vj3bFec5DYTvtX6XEEoAWs_ak_Mwr2iiMmD0oMKcy236iV6X9oAMCKN102Z1EVkOwH3EU2Cxo3qrCi-XsY1G6TeandbYb0A6rM2vm15-jLAcb4Cr-_Q_pot0FPc-s9-EJ_iD168Q7qP8uUIlgHT0 "Real-Time & Synchronized Updation")